03amittrivedi/code-deploy-website-1/README.md

 # code-deploy-udemy
-This repository contains all the resources used for technical configuration
+This repository contains all the resources used for technical configuration only.